The Future of Lithium - Trends and Forecast

 Electric Vehicles (EVs)

-Lithium-ion batteries are at the heart of the electric vehicle revolution.
-As more countries and automakers commit to phasing out internal combustion engines, the EV market is projected to grow exponentially.
 The International Energy Agency (IEA) forecasts that 50% of all cars sold globally will be electric by 2035.
-This surge in EV adoption will drive unprecedented demand for high-quality lithium, making sustainable and efficient extraction methods more critical than ever.
+This surge in EV adoption will drive unprecedented demand for high-quality lithium, making sustainable and efficient extraction methods more important than ever.

 Learn more about how EV development is driving lithium demand and innovation.